shanmukhasaireddy13/reusepkg/README.md

 # Check if reusepkg is removed
 reusepkg --version  # Should show "command not found"

-# Check if global store is removed
+# Check if global registry is removed
 ls ~/.reusepkg  # Should show "No such file or directory"
 ```